 Dutch public television aired the complete, uncut movie on February 23, 2008.
 It was the first time hardcore porn had been shown on Dutch public television.
 It led to discussion all the way up to parliament.

 The Radio Times "Guide to Films 2007" picked this as one of 100 landmark films of all time.
 Radio Times' film editor Andrew Collins said that the list is about a film's influence on society, not cinematic quality.
 Collins said "'Deep Throat' is not necessarily recommended for everyone.
 It's a quite badly made film, but to deny its influence would be pure snobbery."

-Many companies were investigated by law enforcement agencies - including the Federal Bureau of Investigation (FBI) - as a result of having distributed Deep Throat theatrically in the U.S. in the early 1970s; a number of them were convicted of distribution of obscenity.
+Many companies were investigated by law enforcement agencies--including the Federal Bureau of Investigation (FBI)--as a result of having distributed this film theatrically in the US. in the early 1970s a number of them were convicted of distribution of obscenity.